 Please be aware that photography, audio and video recording may take place at our events.
 These may be used for promotional purposes by the Inn, including in printed publications, on our website, and on our social media accounts.
-If you would not like to be photographed or to have your images used, please alert the Membership Team at the start of the event.
+If you would not like to be photographed or to have your images used, please alert a member of staff at the start of the event.
 We are unable to guarantee, however, that you will not be included in the background of photographs that are being taken.
 You can ask the Inn to stop using your images at any time using the contact details below.

 COVID-19 Data Processing

 This section will be reviewed and updated regularly, as the data that the Inn needs to collect may change during the course of the pandemic.